ossianhempel/prompt-kit/plan.md

 * produces a factual “handoff prompt” that clarifies scope and relationships Repo Prompt’s blog calls out why this is important (effective context windows vs advertised, and the “agent orientation” cost). ([Repo Prompt][1])

-Everything else (in-app chat, delegate agents, benchmarks, etc.) can come after these.
+Everything else (delegate agents, benchmarks, etc.) can come after these.

 ## 2) Architecture that fits Tauri + React + Node MCP server